What is an Electronic Logging Device (ELD): Benefits, Working & Compliance

 FAQs

-• What are the key features of ELDs?
+• What are the key features of electronic logging device?

-Key features of ELDs include automatic recording of driving time, engine hours, and location tracking; real-time monitoring of driver activity; compliance with HOS regulations; and data transfer capabilities for enforcement and analysis.
+Key features of ELDs include automatic recording of driving time, engine hours, and location tracking.
+The device also monitors real-time driver activity and ensures compliance with HOS regulations.

 Never Miss a Beat